 Building a bedtime routine

 Trying these tips every once and a while won’t help to build better sleep long term.
 Like any activity, blissful sleep takes practice.
 Creating a routine is the easiest way to build this practice.
 Start by trying just one or two activities daily.
 You don’t want to try and change too much at once, or you’ll feel overwhelmed and stop altogether.
 Your mind will begin to associate the activities with relaxation, rest and sleep.
-Routine and practice is the key to better sleep habits.
+Routine and practise is the key to better sleep habits.

 Waking up fresh and energized will make your life as a mum a whole lot more manageable.
 Doing little things to make sleep easier can be all the change you need to increase your hours of quality sleep.
 You’ll have more energy, be in a better mood and get more done with your day.
 Long term you’ll be preventing major health problems and teaching your kids a thing or two about self-care.